PointCodeZero/Schoodle/README.md

 ## Contributors

-*Lighthouse Labs* provided the node skeleton for this project, but the **DreamTeam**, aka
+_Lighthouse Labs_ provided the node skeleton for this project, but the **DreamTeam**, aka
 **Gagan Lal,
 Lucas Cruz,
 Sarah Farah
 Stanislav Solemeanciuc**
 made it all happen!

-## Screenshots